Schneiderman’s area rugs

-I’ve walked into and seen images of so many otherwise well-designed spaces that fell short because they lacked an area rug.
-They felt slightly unfinished and not nearly as cozy or intimate as they could have.
+I’ve seen so many otherwise well-designed spaces that fell short because they lacked an area rug.
+They felt unfinished and not nearly as cozy or intimate as they could have been.

-Not every room has to have one, but more rooms than not will look more complete because of it.
+Not every room has to have an area rug, of course, but more rooms than not will look more complete because of it.

 Punch up the color.

 Area rugs are a great way to add some spice to a space.
-They can be dark and serious or bold and playful; plain or patterned; thick or thin but, in this case, colorful is the key.
+They can be dark and serious or bold and playful; plain or patterned; thick or thin, but a color you love is key in this case.

-We’ve talked before about how important texture is in neutral spaces, and an area rug is just one more (important) layer in the texture scheme.
+We’ve talked before about texture’s major contribution to a successfully decorated room, and an area rug is just one more (important) layer in the texture scheme.

-But what if your home is carpeted?
-Can you use an area rug over carpet?
+But can you use an area rug over carpet?

 In most cases, absolutely!
 And for many of the same reasons you would use them in non-carpeted spaces.